Digestive and systemic enzymes: circulation and hair growth

 When you eat food, your body must break it down for it to be useful.
 Digestive enzymes operate in the gastrointestinal tract and aid the digestive process.
-They process the various types of foods that you eat: carbohydrates (amylase), fibre (cellulase), fats (lipase)and proteins (amylase).
-When your digestive enzymes are functioning correctly, they help you avoid the discomfort of bloating, indigestion and gas.
+They process the various types of foods that you eat: carbohydrates (amylase), fiber (cellulase), fats (lipase), and proteins (amylase).
+When your digestive enzymes are functioning correctly, they help you avoid the discomfort of bloating, indigestion, and gas.
 Research reports that many people require less medication when their digestive system is working optimally.

 Your body draws food enzymes from your diet.
 Food enzymes are found naturally in whole raw foods.
 They assist in keeping your arteries, joints and immune system healthy and fully functioning.
 To increase the amount of food enzymes your body has to work with, eat lots of organic fruits and vegetables.
 Enzymes are also found in raw meat and fish, just be careful about contamination. (adding HCL to your meals that contain proteins can also avoid this kind of contamination, as it kills the bacteria in your stomach).
 Lightly cook vegetables and if you can, also eat them raw.
 Also, try to buy organic products and do your best to stay completely away from processed foods.